shelleywong/CSCI211-Course-Materials/Labs/lab06.md

 ## Lab 06 Submissions

 All labs are due at 11:59pm the Friday following lab.
 For this lab you must complete the Google Survey (Exercises 1, 2, 3, and 4).
-You will not submit anything to Turnin for the Lab 06 GDB exercises.
+You will not submit anything to INGInious for the Lab 06 GDB exercises (there is an INGInious submisssion for the Lab 06 Extra Credit).
 If you are not able to complete all the exercises, turn in your partial work for partial credit.

 ***